eveloth/eveloth/README.md

 <h2 align="center">Digest bot</h2>

-I created an digest-making bot for https://t.me/natti_jun_front_chat that helps big groups administrators to create and send digests.
+I created a digest-making bot for https://t.me/natti_jun_front_chat that helps big groups administrators to create and send digests.
 It allows users to create their own digest categories and has rich editing system.
-Digests structure and text is nevel lost, and it has some nice shenanigans like auto-pinning the latest digest for group.
+Digests structure and text is nevel lost, and the bot has some nice shenanigans like auto-pinning the latest digest for group.

-It also has a group confirmation system that prevents its now impossible malicious usage.
+It also has a group confirmation system that prevents its - now impossible - malicious usage.

 Source code: https://github.com/eveloth/natti-digest-bot